vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

     :::

 To keep it globally disabled, please set `pageInfo` to `false` in the plugin options.
-In this way you can set `pageInfo` in `Front Matter` of a specific page to enable it locally.
+Then you can set `pageInfo` in frontmatter of a specific page to enable it locally.

 ## Parameters <Badge text="Support page config" />